zacharygriffee/random-access-over-mux/readme.md

 const serveRas = await serveLoader.load("wineTastingTips.txt");
 await serveRas.read(52, 6); // Aerate

-// if you unload on server side. await serveLoader.unload("wineTastingTips.txt");
+await serveLoader.unload("wineTastingTips.txt");
-// No longer available on client and server side

-// if you unload on client side await clientLoader.unload("wineTastingTips.txt");

-// No longer available on client side but the server and other clients can still access.
 ```

 ## Using this repo to test inversion of control (IoC) techniques.